c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 An algorithm which has a **constant time complexity will run for the same amount of time whether it operates on one or on several thousand or million entries**.

 We will implement a utility class for measuring the performance.
 We will use this utility class to perform measurements in the current demo and several other upcoming project.
+[It would be nice write to this piece of code in Objective C, I will use this link to redirect to the project].

-To illustrate the constant time complexity, we will create a function that performs a check on an array.
+To illustrate the constant time complexity, we will create a function that performs a **check on an array**.

-The second example relies o the hash map lookup.
-We are going to compare the times required to retrieve values based on their keys from Swift dictionaries from Swift dictionaries of various sizes.
-If implemented correctly, the hash map lookup should happen in constant time.
+The second example relies o **the hash map lookup**.
+We are going to compare the times required to **retrieve values based on their keys** from Swift dictionaries from Swift dictionaries of various sizes.

+If implemented correctly, **If the hash map lookup should happen in constant time**.

 First, we will implement the benchmarking utility.
 The BenchTimer class has a single method called measureBlock(closure:).